Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 **filterBoundsUsingMap**

-If source is for a geohash aggregation used to populate a map layer then you probably don't want the aggregation to calculate for the entire world view.
+This option is automatically set when using one of the map modes.
+If manually setting up the aggregation and the source is for a geohash aggregation used to populate a map layer then you probably don't want the aggregation to calculate for the entire world view.
 For example, a heat map aggregation should increase its precision as you zoom the map in.
 In this case, set a filter for the geo_bounding_box to an empty object (`{}`).
 This will then automatically populate with the map's bounding box.

 For example::